 With respect to GSD, in addition to VaR, an additional component that impacts the Member's Required Fund Deposit is the Blackout Period Exposure Adjustment.
-The Blackout Period Exposure Adjustment is an additional charge or reduction to the Required Fund Deposit to address risks to the Corporation that may
+The Blackout Period Exposure Adjustment is an additional charge or reduction to the Required Fund Deposit to address risks to the Corporation that may arise due to potential overvaluation of mortgage-backed securities pledged to collateralize Sponsored GC

-&lt;sup>45 For GSD, the VaR Charge is compared to a Member's "Netting Member Capital," a defined term in the GSD Rules that means Net Capital, net assets or equity capital as applicable, to a Netting Member based on its type of regulation.
+&lt;sup>47 For GSD, the VaR Charge is compared to a Member's "Netting Member Capital," a defined term in the GSD Rules that means Net Capital, net assets or equity capital as applicable, to a Netting Member based on its type of regulation.
 For MBSD, the VaR Charge is compared to a Member's "Excess Capital," a defined term in the MBSD Rules that means Excess Net Capital, net assets, or equity capital as applicable to a Clearing Member based on its type of regulation.